 Practice Football Field Lighting Project – Project has been submitted to DSA.

 Started review process with DSA.
 This project has a 4 to 8 month window of review by DSA.
 Practice field, when complete, will have 4 x 80ft. poles with lighting for games to be played and practices held into the evening and early morning hours.
 Discussion began.
 Craig had an Emergency Meeting with VP of Student Affairs, Athletics Director, and VP of Finance & Administrative Services to make recommendations based on budget and timeline/work scope.
 Laying sod in the summer in this area is too costly.
 Stolon could be planted now and the field would be okay for the late spring/summer events.
 Taking over the field now causes major concerns to instruction – voiced by committee member Pam Kelley.
 Specifically, practice for female sports utilizing this field.
 If it is made such that no females can practice on this field – complaints will be delivered to the Office of Civil Rights regarding the inequity of practice facilities.
-Craig countered that a recommendation would be made if such impact were imminent, to relocate the practices to another location.
+Craig countered that a recommendation would be made if such impact were imminent, to relocate the practice field activities and instructional classes to another location.
 This is only in the recommendation phase.
 No final decision or path has been concluded upon at this time of the meeting 3/4/2015.
 There will be ramifications if the ladies teams cannot practice or train adequately at facility.
 Complaints about the high jump repairs not being done were also shared.
 Everything has not been done in a timely manner.
+The track repair was completed after the football season and as the weather permitted.
+Craig responded that the track repairs scope of work that took place this year were done by the contractor Pam had recommended.
+Craig approved additional scope of work to be completed on the track which was not on the original scope of work.
 There is a high school meet this Friday 3/6/2015 and a college meet this Saturday 3/7/2015.
 The weeds need to be sprayed and have not been eliminated.
 There is also concern about grass being left on the track.
 Discussion of what Patrick (Stadium Manager) has completed.
 The sand has not been turned over in the pits.
 These tasks should not be completed at the last minute.
 2 weeks out from February 13th need – nothing had been done.
+Craig responded that the weeds would be removed, the sand turned over and the grass clippings removed before Friday 3/6/15 as was the case in the other track meets that have taken place this year.
+This procedure for getting the track ready for meets has been in place for the past 17 years.

 Prop 39 Year 2 Exterior Lights – Project is scheduled to start in June 2015.